-The Waimea Community Dam (the Dam), currently under construction in the Lee Valley, will provide a secure and sustainable drinking and horticulture water supply for the communities of the Waimea Plains for the next 100 plus years.
+The Waimea Community Dam (Dam), currently under construction in the Lee Valley, will provide a secure and sustainable drinking and horticulture water supply for the communities of the Waimea Plains for the next 100 plus years.

-It will improve the health of the Waimea River and bring estimated economic benefits to Tasman District of up to \$923 million in its first 25 years.
-For these reasons, Council continues to be committed to the completion of the Dam.
+It will also improve the health of the Waimea River and bring estimated economic benefits to Tasman District of up to \$932 million in its first 25 years.

 The funding of the Waimea Community Dam was consulted on in 2017 and 2018.
-Since that time, the project cost to build the Dam has increased from the initial estimate of \$104.5 million to a current estimate of \$129.4 million - an increase of \$25 million.
-We know there are likely to also be further cost increases as a result of Covid-19 related disruptions.
-To recognise the uncertainty of costs, we have included in the 10 year plan budget a provision of \$8 million for any further increases.
+Since that time, the project cost to build the Dam has increased from the initial estimate of \$104.5 million to \$129.4 million in 2020.
+On 22 February 2021, Waimea Water Limited (WWL) presented a revised cost estimate range of \$148 million to \$164 million to complete the Dam, with an expected cost of \$158.4 million (excluding provision for future hydro power).